 I have orthostatic hypotension with tachychardia, which means when I am upright for too long, the blood in my body pools in my feet.
 My blood vessels simply can’t constrict enough to keep blood where it should be.
 As you may be aware, our bodies need blood to function (who knew?), and the heart and brain don’t like being without it for long.
 My BP drops dramatically, and my heart rate rises as my heart tries in vain to pump blood to my brain.
 I experience tachycardia, and my brain struggles to function ordinarily as it is starved of oxygen – much like you feel before you die.
 Eventually, I pass out so my body can force me into a prone position.

 Orthostatic hypotension with tachychardia, and other forms of dysautonomia, are not well understood diseases (do you notice a theme here?).
-They are generally treated with a scatter-gun approach of industrial-grade compression stockings (all the way up to your waist, otherwise don’t bother), increased water and salt intake (ALL THE MSG FOR ME!), very carefully managed exercise, vasoconstrictors, and beta blockers.
+They are generally treated with a scatter-gun approach of industrial-grade compression stockings (all the way up to your waist, otherwise don’t bother), increased water and salt intake (ALL THE MSG FOR ME!), very carefully managed exercise and various medicines.
 They also give you a cool party trick of fainting at random intervals.

 Other symptoms, not detailed above, include:

 - pain, ranging in severity and type, such as neuropathic pain, joint pain, muscle pain, and headaches.
 Personally my joints and muscles ache like I have the flu all the time, and my head feels like it is in a car-crusher, with millions of knives stabbing into it, 24/7.
 I laugh at those who complain about a 2-day headache on Facebook.
 (That’s a lie.
 I cry.)